archatelain/code-for-eco-532/README.md

 Ecole Polytechnique // Institut Polytechnique de Paris

-This is an 8-hour introductory course to learn the basics of coding for applied econometrics.
+This is an 8-hour introductory course to learn the basics of working with data for applied econometrics.